willysyztem/CEN4010/README.md

 `@router.get()`

-**models.py**
+**schemas.py**

-Here you will introduce a new model that will be sent over to the Database.
+Here you will introduce a new schema that is going to be used to validate data that is sent or shown in the API

 If you need to recreate another model for the Database, copy the `User` model already created and modify it to your needs.
 For extra help use [sqlalchemy](https://docs.sqlalchemy.org/en/14/orm/tutorial.html#create-a-schema) docs

-**schemas.py**

-Here you will introduce a new schema that is going to be used to validate data that is sent or shown in the API

 **utils.py**